 And finally, the fun part, the bottling.

-One important aspect of root beer making is the two to three weeks of 'construction' or 'fermenting' time.
+One important aspect of root beer making is the two to three weeks of 'construction' time.

 It must sit quietly in a warm spot during that all-important period.

 That's where our son, Mark, comes into the picture.

 Perfect for a couple of cases of root beer bottles waiting to 'become'.

 Now, the biggest problem with home-brew is that, as the brew ages, the pressure inside the bottle builds.
 And after a few uses, some of said bottles may become weak.